-In turn, the Report on Key Informant and Community In-person Interviews collected first-person views on a host of political, economic and cultural issues in Summit County.
-Several findings had a lot to say about the underlying causal mechanisms related to sprawl that were responsible for the simultaneous collapse of urban communities and rise of some suburban communities, including: (a) racism; (b) the negative perception affluent communities have of public services; (c) affluent flight from Akron to the suburbs; and (d) political and economic turf battles between certain communities as affluence moved out into the suburbs.
-The same report also solicited opinion on the strengths and weaknesses, opportunities and threats for a host of health issues in some of the poorer communities, including (a) effectiveness of community-based organizations; (b) children and youth programs; (c) services for working adults; (d) family services and (e) elderly care.
-While we cannot go further in our review of these reports, suffice to say we found them rich with information about the historical, political, economic, cultural and institutional nuances of Summit County and its health and health care, allowing us to conclude that this type of information is a valid and valuable part of understanding the structure and dynamics of communities as complex systems.
+And, this is not where the richness of this second report ended.
+It went on to solicit opinions from people on the strengths and weaknesses, opportunities and threats for a host of health issues in some of the poorer communities, including (a) effectiveness of community-based organizations; (b) children and youth programs; (c) services for working adults; (d) family services and (e) elderly care.
+While we cannot delve into these opinions, suffice to say we found them rich with information about the historical, political, economic, cultural and institutional nuances of Summit County and its health and health care, allowing us to conclude that this type of information is a valid and valuable part of understanding the structure and dynamics of communities as complex systems.

-3.7 7.
-Places are Open-ended with Fuzzy Boundaries
+Chapter 11 Places Are Open-Ended with Fuzzy Boundaries

 The main point of C7 is that places are not autonomous entities or closed-systems with clear geographical or sociological boundaries.
 Instead, they are open systems with fuzzy boundaries.
-Like many of the characteristics in Table 1, C7 is well defined.
+Like many of the characteristics in Table 1.1, C7 is well defined.
 Let us explain.

 In complexity science, an open system is one that interacts with its environment.
-Almost all biological life forms are, in principle, open systems insomuch as they survive through their adaptive interactions with the environmental mediums in which they live ([14], [46]).
+Almost all biological life forms are, in principle, open systems insomuch as they survive through their adaptive interactions with the environmental mediums in which they live ([16, 48]).
 Places are similar.
 However, in the case of contemporary, globalized society, survival not only depends on a place's interactions with the physical environment, but also the larger globalized, economic, political and cultural systems in which it is situated.

 The open-ended nature of places takes us back to C3 and the study of social networks.
-As a reminder, while C3 focused on communities as "nodes within networks," C7 focuses on communities "as nodes in local, regional and transnational flows of information and other resources" ([19], p.
+As a reminder, while C3 focused on communities as "nodes within networks," C7 focuses on communities "as nodes in local, regional and transnational flows of information and other resources" (Cummins et al. 2007, p.
 1832).
-For example, Cummins et al. state, "We can conceive, for example, that trends [flows] in regional economies, national and regional environmental pollution, national or supra-national organizations and entities can all define the 'local' and other contexts in differing ways and this in turn contributes to the spatial distribution of health outcomes" (p.
+For example, Cummins et al. state, "We can conceive, for example, that trends [flows] in regional economies, national and regional environmental pollution, national or supra-national organizations and entities can all define the 'local' and other contexts in differing ways and this in turn contributes to the spatial distribution of health outcomes" (2007, p.
 1833).
+For some communities, such flows can produce significant improvement in overall wellbeing, as affluence and resources move into them; in turn, for other communities, such flows can lead to downward wellbeing and, in the worst case scenario, poverty traps.